Last Updated on

 Why Some Artists Fail

-Many times artists fail because they try to offer and promote too many different styles.
+Many times artists fail at selling art online because they try to offer and promote too many different styles.

 Unless the artist has a team of marketers on their side, there will not be enough hours in the day to effectively promote their art.